mohoromitch/vankit/Readme.md

 ### Why did I make this?

 I mostly wanted to play with Python, so I grabbed a project from my running list of side project ideas and this one seemed easy.

+### What's next?

+I'm thinking of adding Twitter support soon.
+I think it would be useful to be able to delete tweets that are older than a particular date, and download them for personal archive purposes.
+I could also rework the current followback functionality 🤔.